unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/web3-modal-guide.md

 ---
-description: >-
+title: Web3 Modal Guide for Login with Unstoppable
-  This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using web3 modal library.
+description: This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using web3 modal library.
 ---

 # Web3 Modal Guide: Login with Unstoppable